SavageCore/FlexpoolInfo/README.md

 Please note that the Flexpool API accepts the address in three formats:

 - ETH/ETC: 42 characters beginning with 0x
-- XCH: 62 characters beggining with xch1
+- XCH: 62 characters beginning with xch1
 - ZIL: 42 characters beginning with zil1

 The address must be encapsulated in quotation marks as follows: